avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter3/Chapter3.md

         compaction and segment merging simultaneously.

     -   Each segment has its own in-memory hash table that maps keys to file offsets.
 To find a value for the key, check the most recent segment's hash map; if key, not present - check subsequent segments and so on.
-    -   Following are few design considerations for a compaction, merge segment log in real world -
+    -   Following are few design considerations for a **compaction**, merge segment log in real world -
         -   **File format:** _CSV is not the best format for log.
 A binary format is faster and simpler as it first encodes length of string in bytes followed by raw string._
         -   **Deleting records:** _To delete key-value pair, append a special deletion record to a data file called a tombstone.
 When log segments are merged, the tombstone tells the merging process to discard any previous value for the deleted key._
         -   **Crash recovery:** _On a restart, in-memory hash maps are lost.
 So in practice, we can restore each segment's hashmap by reading the entire segment file from beginning to end and tracking offset for the most recent value for every key as we go along.
 This is a very time-consuming process if segment files are large.
 Another idea is to keep a snapshot of the segment's hashmap on disk,_